vicky1019/hello-world2/git_usage.md

 `git log`(check the log)\
 `git push origin branch_name`(if error occurs,you can change to the following code)\
 `git push origin branch_name -f` (-f means force，please be cautious when handling)

+- if you do close pull request, and want to push you modify code again, in this satuation you must use `git rebase`